 We start acclimating kids to the water as early as three months old but do not start submersions until six months of age.
 We believe that early water acclimation will help kids to feel at home in the water.

 Each lesson runs thirty minutes long in the baby and kids pool.
 Once they have graduated up to our advanced program the lessons will run an hour long.
-Our adult lessons vary in time.

 We accept most major credit cards and payments can be made via our online parent portal.